roflmaostc/aiornot.fun/README.md

 # [aiornot.fun](http://aiornot.fun)

-This a simple quiz to test your skills if you really now current trends in machine learning.
+This is a quiz to test your skills if you really know current trends in machine learning.

-This is hacky af and made heavy use of [Chat GPT](https://chat.openai.com).
+It's hacky af and made heavy use of [Chat GPT](https://chat.openai.com).

 ## Contribute
 Simply prepare a PR to add more funny paper titles.